Parimatch1/SV-Guides-Revamped/Session Procedures Overview.md

 # **General Session Information**

 * If you are exempt from the supervisor requirement when hosting, you are not permitted to have a supervisor.
-* You cannot host during an ongoing inspection or Certified High Rank examination.
+* You cannot host during an ongoing Inspection or Certified High Rank Examination.
+* Daily Session Limits:
+  * You can host 0-2 times per day.
+  * You can co-host 0-2 times per day.
-* You can host up to 2 times a day.
-You can co-host up to 2 times a day.
-These limits reset at midnight in your local timezone.
-You can supervise and help an unlimited number of times a day.
+  * You can supervise unlimited times per day.
+  * You can help unlimited times per day.
+  * These limits reset at midnight in your local timezone.
-* Chief of Staff+ can allow users to host modified sessions.
-This must not be abused.
+* Chief of Staff+ can grant users permission to host modified sessions.
+This ability must not be abused.
-* Users ranked Branch Diversity Team+ and Community Management Immune Users are exempt from all session regulations and restrictions besides:
+* Branch Diversity Team+ ranked users and Community Management immune users are exempt from all session regulations and restrictions besides:
-  * You cannot host during an ongoing inspection or Certified High Rank examination.
+  * You cannot host during an ongoing Inspection or Certified High Rank Examination.
-  * You can only host between XX:20–XX:40 and XX:50–XX:10.
+  * You can only host sessions between XX:20–XX:40 and XX:50–XX:10.
 * Cooldowns are based on the user's rank they received from their last session promotion.
 * Users cannot be promoted if they were not in the session picture.
 * The use of VC and emojis without PTS counts as speaking outside of PTS.
-The use of commands is not considered speaking outside of PTS unless abused.
+The use of commands is not considered speaking outside of PTS unless it is abused.

 ---

 # **Spectator Information**

-* Community Advisory Council with EHR can spectate without permission.
+* Community Advisory Council with Elevated High Rank can spectate without permission.
 * Prison Commissioner+ can spectate without permission.
 * Respected Inmate can spectate without permission.
 * Certified High Rank can spectate without permission.